neilotoole/errgroup/README.md

 )
 ```

 Then use in the normal manner.
+See the [godoc](https://pkg.go.dev/github.com/neilotoole/errgroup) for more.

 ```go
 g, ctx := errgroup.WithContext(ctx)